fingerprintjs/fingerprintjs-pro-cloudflare-worker/contributing.md

 ### How to run locally

-Install [Wrangler](https://developers.cloudflare.com/workers/get-started/guide/#1-install-wrangler-workers-cli) provided by Cloudflare.

-❗Please use `Wrangler 2` instead of `Wrangler 1`.
-For more info, please visit [here](https://developers.cloudflare.com/workers/wrangler/compare-v1-v2/).

-First run `wrangler login`.
-This will open the browser and ask you to log in to your CF account to authorize Wrangler in your local machine.
-You can use `wrangler logout` any time to log out.
+Running `pnpm install` will install [Wrangler](https://developers.cloudflare.com/workers/wrangler/) from Cloudflare locally.

-Then, you can run `wrangler dev` to run the worker locally.
+After running `pnpm install`, you can run `pnpm wrangler dev` to run the worker locally.
 By default, it will run on `http://localhost:8787` and will have the following endpoints:
 - `/cf-worker/agent` for downloading the Pro Agent script (a.k.a `import` url or `scriptUrlPattern`)
 - `/cf-worker/getResult` for getting the result (a.k.a. `endpoint`)